EricHogue/EricHogue.github.io/_posts/2023-08-26-HackTheBox-Walkthrough-Jupiter.md

 img: 2023/08/Jupiter/Jupiter.png
 ---

-In Jupyter I had to exploit an SQL Injection and run code through a network simulator, a Jupyter Notebook, and a satellite tracking application to get to root.
+In Jupiter I had to exploit an SQL Injection and run code through a network simulator, a Jupyter Notebook, and a satellite tracking application to get to root.

 * Room: Jupiter
 * Difficulty: {{ page.tags[3] }}